brnfra/java-QRcode-generator/README.md

 # java-QRcode-generator

-A simple QR code generator for java
+A simple QR code generator for Java